Do Go On - 369 - The Night Witches

 I'm sorry that somebody thought your name was Bacon.

-I also think Bacon.
+I also think baked.

 I'm sorry how hard we laughed at that.

-Come on, Bacon's a good name.
+Come on, bacon's a good name.

-I do like Bacon as well.
+I do like bacon as well.

-The name and kind of the meat, but you know.
+The name and kind of the meat, but, you know.

 Sorry.